 In its latest venture, Allia is leading a pioneering project to build micro-homes for the homeless in Cambridge.
 States Martin Clark, acting CEO of Allia Impact: “A new way of acting is required if we are to break the terrible cycle of homelessness that an increasing number of people find themselves struggling with.”

-Allia has obtained planning permission for six modular homes (five for homeless persons and one for a support worker), which are among the first of their kind in the UK – the new units are pictured.
+Allia has obtained planning permission for and finished building six modular homes (five for homeless persons and one for a support worker), which are among the first of their kind in the UK – the new units are pictured.
 The homes have been installed on Newmarket Road by social enterprise, New Meaning, employing people who have faced homelessness themselves.
 Jimmy’s support team will provide daily, high-quality, intensive support to help make this new opportunity work for each resident.
 According to Martin, “There are more homes in the pipeline.
 We are grateful to our professional services partners who provide their expertise pro bono.”

-The six modular micro-homes will be installed on Newmarket Road, on the grassy lawn adjacent to the Christ the Redeemer Church, and will be available shortly.
+The six modular micro-homes have been installed on Newmarket Road, on the grassy lawn adjacent to the Christ the Redeemer Church, and will be available to residents shortly.